javiergamarra/nhpatt.github.io/_posts/2017-07-16-next-lechazo_should_be.md

   - feedback
 ---

-After a small fail with the [wednesday post](/hackatrain) just a very brief post.
+After a small fail with the [Wednesday post](/hackatrain) just a very brief post.

 Feedback of the lechazoconf.
 How it went according to the attendees?